discoverlance-com/react-router-starter/README.md

 # For npm
 docker build -t my-app .

-# For pnpm
-docker build -f Dockerfile.pnpm -t my-app .

-# For bun
-docker build -f Dockerfile.bun -t my-app .

 # Run the container
 docker run -p 3000:3000 my-app
 ```

-The containerized application can be deployed to any platform that supports Docker, including:
+The containerized application can be deployed to any platform that supports
+Docker, including:

 - AWS ECS
 - Google Cloud Run